openstack/python-monascaclient/README.rst

 Metrics Examples
 ~~~~~~~~~~~~~~~~
-Note: this is not meant to be a complete list.
+Note:  To see complete usage: 'monasca help' and 'monasca help <command>'

 metric-create::